-74 Defined in this situation as areas where shrubs have been removed.
+83 Defined in this situation as areas where shrubs have been removed.
 These areas are expected to have minimal to no BSCs present.

-$^{^{75}}$ This number was determined by estimating the area around reliable year-long water in the Alvord Desert Allotment where shrubs appear to have been removed, using 2017 OSIP 1-foot imagery in GIS, and averaging them.
+84 This number was determined by estimating the area around reliable year-long water in the Alvord Desert Allotment where shrubs appear to have been removed, using 2017 OSIP 1-foot imagery in GIS, and averaging them.
 Range of areas around the 12 reliable water sources was 0.6 - 16.3 acres.
+As livestock, wild horses, and wildlife are all currently present within the allotment, this number includes impacts by all species.

-76 Most livestock trails are closer to 18 inches wide.
+85 Most livestock trails are closer to 18 inches wide.
 However, by assuming this larger width, the calculation would consider the worst-case scenario.